 General Compatibility with Adjacent Properties.
 All uses listed as permitted or as conditional uses are generally compatible with other property in a specified zoning district.
 If such uses are not generally compatible, they should be prohibited within the specified district.
 Conditional uses may only be denied in accordance with definable criteria in order that an applicant may know under which circumstances a permit may be granted in this location.
 In Brookings County, general compatibility refers to the manner of operation of a use.
 The Board of Adjustment may consider compatibility when prescribing conditions for approval of a permit, but those conditions should be uniformly required of similar uses under similar circumstances throughout the county.

-Garage, Public.
-A building or portion thereof, other than a private or storage garage, designed or used for equipping, servicing, repairing, hiring, selling, storing, or parking motor-driven vehicles.
-The term repairing shall not include an automobile body repair shop nor the rebuilding, dismantling, or storage of wrecked or junked vehicles.

 Garage, Storage.
 Any building or premises, used for housing only motor-driven vehicles, other than trucks and commercial vehicles.